-Anomali Enterprise can provide strategic value on intelligence via threat model relationships.
+Anomali Match can provide strategic value on intelligence via threat model relationships.
 This moves the needle away from commonly seen “atomic indicator” type of IOC data, and starts giving you incredible information from which to base your investigations and incident response activities.

 Within the threat model, you will, among other things, be able to see context such as related threat bulletins, incidents, actor profiles, campaigns, TTPs, and vulnerabilities.

 MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) is a living, growing knowledge base of adversary tactics and techniques based on real-world observations.
-Anomali has integrated this framework into Anomali Enterprise, allowing matching across strategic intelligence such as threat bulletins, actor profiles, TTPs, and campaigns that reach across the ATT&CK framework.
+Anomali has integrated this framework into Anomali Match, allowing matching across strategic intelligence such as threat bulletins, actor profiles, TTPs, and campaigns that reach across the ATT&CK framework.
 As an example, this capability can allow indicators to be associated with threat actors to understand their TTPs.

 Each score is computed using an aggregate of VA information, asset criticality, and intelligence sighting, providing the operator with a concise view of impacted hosts.

 A common approach to leveraging threat intelligence inside organizations is to ingest it into the SIEM for correlating matches.
 While this can be acceptable in a few scenarios, it does have certain limitations: